Image by Rick Wyatt

 Cross of Saint George 1277

 This flag was in use in England since the Crusades and it was one of the national emblems of England as early as 1277.
-It continued to be the English national flag for almost 400 years.
 Sir Walter Raleigh and Sir Francis Drake flew this flag while exploring the New World.
-It was used at Jamestown until replaced by the new Union Flag (see below)
+It has been the English national flag for almost 900 years, and is still considered the legal national flag today.

 English East India Company 1678